jensse/mail_from_bash/README.md

 In order to use this scrip you need to modify the lines, with your own values:

 		sender = 'your account@gmail.com'
-  password = "the password"
+		password = 'the password'

 ## To the many!